CodeToPublic/TripleAD/README.md

 ## Run

-Next, we demonstrate the results of the ACM dataset.
+For the ACM dataset, the command to run is as follows:

 ```python
   python main.py --dataset acm